teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * The _Nonterminal_ table MUST NOT contain more than 2<sup>20</sup> - 1 rows.
 * A nonterminal's __FirstProduction__ column MUST be greater or equal than the __FirstProduction__ column of the previous nonterminal.
+* The value of the __FirstProduction__ column of the first nonterminal MUST be equal to one.
 * If the last nonterminal does not have any productions, its __FirstProduction__ column MUST be equal to the number of rows in the _Production_ table plus one.
 > Typically nonterminals with no productions are not allowed, but the format supports encoding grammars that cannot be used for parsing.
 * A nonterminal with the `HasSpecialName` flag set MUST have a corresponding row in the _SpecialName_ table.

+> Before accessing the productions of a nonterminal, readers MUST ensure that the nonterminal actually has productions.
+Typically nonterminals with no productions are not allowed, but the format supports encoding grammars that cannot be used for parsing.

 ### Production table